-Step 1: Contact us through phone, email, live chat, and fill out your free project quote!
+Step 1: Contact RJ Young by phone, email, live chat, and fill out a contact form!

-One of our Promotion Specialists will contact you personally about your quote to begin your personalized step-by-step process that understands your goals, budget, and timeline.
+One of RJ Young’s Promotion Specialists will contact you personally about your quote to begin your personalized step-by-step process that understands your goals, budget, and timeline.

-Give us your logo, brand standards, and messaging.
-We’ll take care of the rest!
-Whether you’re a small business or large, our specialists will make sure that all items meet your standards throughout the process.
+Give them your logo, brand standards, and messaging and they will take care of the rest!
+Whether you are a small business or enterprise level business, their specialists will make sure that all items meet your standards throughout the process.

 Step 3: Watch Your Brand Grow

 Do you find yourself customizing business cards, brochures, posters, and more for different team members or locations?
-Our specialists make sure that your step-by-step experience is a positive one quality promotional materials, your brand awareness will only grow faster.
+RJ Young’s specialists make sure that your step-by-step experience is a positive one quality promotional materials, your brand awareness will only grow faster.
 See your brand everywhere!

 Make life easier with a custom Brand Central Site.
-Let us create a personalized portal for your business.
-Our team of designers will work with you to upload templates, brand standards, business cards, brochures, and any other products you decide for your company to access and customize whenever they need to.
+Let RJ Young create a personalized portal for your business.
+Their team of in-house designers will work with you to upload templates, brand standards, business cards, brochures, and any other products you decide for your company to access and customize whenever they need to.
 Each user will have individual log-ins for the store and the ability to personalize their order themselves through the site.

 You’re busy!
 You have so many decisions to make.
-Let us handle this for you.
-Give us your goals, budget, and timeline; we can take it from there.
+Let the experienced team at RJ Young handle this for you.
+Give them your goals, budget, and timeline; they can take it from there.